dsalvaz/Hypergraph-Cognitive-Networks/README.md

 ## Use

-This repository contains the preprocessing analysis of the data we used in the work cited above.
+This repository contains the basic analytical pipeline of the data we used in the work cited above.

 Data includes:
  - Features from the <a href=https://link.springer.com/article/10.3758/s13428-018-1099-3>Glasgow Norms</a>;